Yoga class - Baby Grasshopper

 Practice Tips for the Baby Grasshopper Posture:

-• Warm-Up: Start with a gentle warm-up sequence to prepare the body, focusing on hip-opening poses like Pigeon Pose or Butterfly Posture.
+• Warm-Up: Start with a gentle warm-up yoga sequence to prepare the body, focusing on hip-opening poses like Pigeon Pose or Butterfly Posture.

-• Alignment: Focus on maintaining proper alignment in the pose, keeping the shoulders stacked over the wrists and the hips squared.
+• Alignment: Focus on maintaining proper yoga alignment in the pose, keeping the shoulders stacked over the wrists and the hips squared.

 • Breath Awareness: Pay attention to your breath as you move into and hold the posture, allowing it to guide you deeper into the stretch.

-Join me for Hatha yoga classes suitable for most levels of yogis.
-All equipment is provided.
-Classes are available at Kiva & Zen Studios in Topsham, Exeter, Victory Hall in Exminster, Exeter, and Exeter Golf & Country Club.
-Immerse yourself in the tranquil atmosphere of Exeter while rejuvenating your mind and body through the practice of yoga.
 Each session is designed to help you connect with your inner self, cultivate mindfulness, and improve flexibility, strength, and balance.
-Whether you're a beginner or an experienced practitioner, there's a class for you in my Exeter venues.
+Whether you're a beginner to yoga or an experienced practitioner, there's a class for you in my Exeter venues.

 You can view my online brochure, of the wellbeing services I offer in Exeter, here.